bnostromo/ml-project-323161/README.md

 planes, etc.).
 We extract interpretable features (HOG + color histograms) and apply dimensionality reduction and clustering methods to uncover the underlying organization of the visual space.
-The final goal is insight, not accuracy — understanding what themes emerge, how categories relate, and where ambiguity exists.
+The final goal is insight, not accuracy but to understand what themes emerge, how categories relate, and where ambiguity exists.